4.8

 Image: ChateauVersailles.fr

-Additionally, it served as the entrance to Louis XIV’s Collection Room or the Room of Rare Objects, where the king enjoyed displaying diamonds, medals, and silver vases to his visitors.
+This is where the king enjoyed displaying diamonds, medals, and silver vases to his visitors.

 The Venus Room